Tracking Research:

 Goal:

-This database helps researchers understand the existing published work that substantively contributes to research on institutional betrayal and/or institutional courage.
+This database helps researchers discover the existing published work that substantively relates to either institutional betrayal and/or institutional courage.
 We aim to spark new ideas in existing research areas and encourage studies in unexplored fields.

 Our Process: